GYG-be/gyg-be.github.io/Art.md

 ---

-Art ... is about thinking different ... part of it is about taking a break from work ... as opposed to how we think about the disicpline of reading and reading techologies, we deliberately try NOT TO to think about Art with *with anything like serious, critical intention.*
+Art ... is about thinking different.

+Part of it is about relaxing, just taking a break from what we are *working* on.

+For us, ART is supposed to be FUN ... as opposed to how we think about the serious disicpline of reading technologies, [library and information science](https://en.wikipedia.org/wiki/Library_and_information_science) and knowledge engineering, we deliberately try NOT TO to think about our ART interests with *with anything like serious, critical intention.*

-Others can take ART seriously ... for us, it's just about trying to look at things from a different perspect ... we do take ***the ART of thinking different*** seriously ... but we don't take our attempts to do art itself seriously -- we just do it to THINK.
+Others can/should take ART seriously ... for us, it's just about trying to look at things from a different perspect ... we do take ***the ART of thinking different*** seriously ... but we don't take our attempts to do art itself seriously -- we just do it to relax, to ***just*** dream, explore and mentally wander along path, but in an unstructured fashion.

 # Art Lists